Author: Lynda Macdonald

 This line manager briefing examines the law and good practice on the effective management of timekeeping.

-Line managers will often be able to resolve a problem through open discussion with the employee at an early stage.
+You will often be able to resolve a problem through open discussion with the employee at an early stage.
 If, however, an informal approach does not lead to a satisfactory improvement, it may be necessary to instigate formal disciplinary action.
-Line managers should aim to be fair, impartial, consistent and reasonable when dealing with timekeeping issues.
+You should aim to be fair, impartial, consistent and reasonable when dealing with timekeeping issues.